20 Best Fruits For Muscle Gain (Ultimate Guide)

 Bananas for muscle gain

-They are the top choice of a snack to give you an energy boost, and they are also high in potassium which helps reduce muscle cramps.
-In a study, it was found that athletes had better performance while competing.
+They are the top snack choice to give you an energy boost, and they are also high in potassium, which helps reduce muscle cramps.

 • When to eat: pre and post-workout